csandman/chakra-react-select/README.md

 component or [`useController`](https://react-hook-form.com/api/usecontroller)
 hook in order to keep the value(s) tracked in `react-hook-form`'s state.
 Here are some examples using each:

+> **NOTE:** These examples still need to be updated to the newest version of
+> `chakra-react-select` at some point, but they should still give you a good
+> idea of how to implement what you want.

 ---